Puppies are cute. Your new puppy is, obviously, the cutest.

 Like barking, chewing is a natural behavior for dogs.
 The problem comes when they’re chewing things they shouldn’t be.
 In puppies, this is usually due to teething or curiosity, while boredom or anxiety can prompt dogs to chew at any stage of life.

 Regardless of the reason, you probably want to know how to get your dog to stop chewing everything in sight.
-The best solution is to first signal to your puppy through a firm command that her behavior is not appropriate, and then to give her something nice to chew on instead of your sofa—a bone or chew toy ought to do the trick.
+The best solution is to first signal to your puppy through a firm command that her behavior is not appropriate, and then to give them something nice to chew on instead of your sofa — a bone or chew toy ought to do the trick.

 Aw, your dog misses you—that’s sweet!
 Until you come home to find your furniture clawed and the neighbors complaining because he barked all day.
 If your dog becomes a "bad puppy" while you are gone, it could be due to separation anxiety.
 If this is the case, the dog will display signs of anxiety as you prepare to leave, and will typically start acting up 15-45 minutes after your departure.

 The good news is that this behavior usually decreases naturally as your new puppy starts to understand that you will always come back.
-In the meantime, tools like interactive pet cameras, such as Petcube, or crates can ensure that your furry friend stays out of trouble while you’re gone.
+In the meantime, tools like interactive pet cameras, or crates can ensure that your furry friend stays out of trouble while you’re gone.

-The first step is to establish a routine for your puppy of when he eats and when he goes outside.
-The canine digestive system is pretty regular, so you can expect that your puppy will need to relieve himself within 5-30 minutes of eating.
+The first step is to establish a routine for your puppy of when they eat and when they go outside.
+The canine digestive system is pretty regular, so you can expect that your puppy will need to relieve themselves within 5-30 minutes of eating.
 Setting and sticking to other "potty" routines (for example, first thing every morning) will help your puppy learn to take it outside.

 Until your puppy is totally housebroken, it’s suitable to use "cratebreaking" as a halfway step while you’re out of the house.
-If your puppy understands that her crate is her “den”, she’s unlikely to soil this space, and so keeping your puppy in a crate while you’re away from home is a great way to avoid any stinky surprises when you return.
+If your puppy understands that their crate is their “den”, they’re unlikely to soil this space, and so keeping your puppy in a crate while you’re away from home is a great way to avoid any stinky surprises when you return.

-If your puppy consistently urinates or defecates in the house after a few weeks of housebreaking, she should be examined by a veterinarian to check that there isn’t an underlying health issue.
-If you assume that excessive urination or defecation are behavioral issues, you can even get vet help online.
-Using a 24/7 online vet service, you will get all your pet-related questions answered in just a few clicks.
+If your puppy consistently urinates or defecates in the house after a few weeks of housebreaking, they should be examined by a veterinarian to check that there isn’t an underlying health issue.
+You can even get vet help online using a 24/7 online veterinarian service to get all your pet-related questions answered in just a few clicks.

 Best Trained & Disciplined Dogs Compilation

 Puppies can be a handful, but with proper discipline, your new furball can learn habits to keep you both happy and safe.
 Pet cams like Petcube make training even easier, allowing you to reinforce positive behaviors and preempt negative ones with the ability to interact remotely with your pet, keeping it entertained and out of trouble.
-Even better, you can now reward your pup for good behavior with the remote Petcube Bites 2.
 Good luck, and happy training!